-8.5.4 Flowerpots placed in public view should be subtle in style, color and scale.
-Only clay or stoneware, composite or concrete containers are allowed.
-Containers placed on front entryways must not compromise access to the front door.
+8.5.4 Flowerpots placed in public view must be subtle in style, color and scale.
+Only clay or stoneware containers are allowed.
+A moisture barrier must be used between the planter and second floor level deck surfaces; planters on these locations shall be elevated for air circulation.
 No permanently attached planter boxes are permitted.
-Homeowners shall be responsible for any surface stains or repairs that become necessary due to their action affecting the exterior of that unit.
+The owner shall be responsible for any repairs that become necessary due to his/her/their action affecting the exterior of that unit.
 Hanging planters and temporarily attached planters shall utilize non-corrosive hardware of the appropriate size and strength for the application.
 The owner shall accept liability for any injuries or damages that may occur as a result of these alterations.
 Pots must be planted with living flowers, shrubs, or bulbs.
 Dead flowers or shrubs must be removed and discarded; pots shall be replanted or stored out of sight when void of plantings.